ballerina-attic/ballerina-extended-library/docs/quality-assuarance-guide.md

 ## Introduction

-This document outlines a set of rules and guidelines to be followed during the development, testing, and documentation stages of the Ballerina extended library development lifecycle.
+This document outlines a set of rules and guidelines to be followed during the development, testing, and documentation stages of the Ballerina library development lifecycle.
-By adhering to this checklist, Ballerina extended library developers can effectively evaluate and validate the functionality, compatibility, security, performance, documentation, and code quality aspects of the modules.
+By adhering to this checklist, Ballerina library developers can effectively evaluate and validate the functionality, compatibility, security, performance, documentation, and code quality aspects of the modules.

 ## Library Structure

-We have enforced a common structure for all Ballerina extended library modules to ensure the consistency and maintainability of the modules.
+We have enforced a common structure for all Ballerina library modules to ensure consistency and maintainability of the modules.

-- Refer to the [Repository Structure](module-contribution-guide.md#repository-structure) section of the Ballerina extended library contribution guide for more information on the recommended structure.
+- Refer to the [Repository Structure](module-contribution-guide.md#repository-structure) section of the Ballerina library contribution guide for more information on the recommended structure.

 ## Code Quality